qoomon/docker-host/README.md

   `docker network inspect bridge --format='{{( index .IPAM.Config 0).Gateway}}'`

-* Configure your firewall of the host system to allow the docker-host container to communicate with the host on your relevant port.
-[Example](https://github.com/qoomon/docker-host/issues/21#issuecomment-497831038)
+* You might need to configure your firewall of the host system to allow the docker-host container to communicate with the host on your relevant port, see [#21](https://github.com/qoomon/docker-host/issues/21#issuecomment-497831038).

 ---